6 Wrong investments to make in Costa Rica

 What to do?

-So for now, I recommend you find yourself a taxi driver if you need to buy pot.
-Don’t even ask your marijuana friendly realtor in Costa Rica how to invest in cannabis.
+Learn how not to give your money to a thief before you even start thinking about investment in Costa Rica.
+I recommend you find yourself a taxi driver if you need to buy pot.
+Don’t even ask your marijuana-friendly realtor in Costa Rica how to invest in cannabis.

 A clear sign for looking at the wrong investments in Costa Rica real estate is when the real estate developer uses renderings to sell the product.
 Do your due diligence by using our Developer’s Quiz.